IRS Targeting Cannabis Businesses With “280E Audits”

 What Should You Do?

-Ultimately it is the tax risk with IRS that could put any cannabis business “out of business” so you need to protect yourself and your investment.
+Considering the tax risks of cannabis you need to protect yourself and your investment.
 Level the playing field and gain the upper hand by engaging the cannabis tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), the Inland Empire (Ontario and Palm Springs) and other California locations.
 We can come up with tax solutions and strategies and protect you and your business and to maximize your net profits.
+And if you are involved in crypto currency, check out what a Bitcoin Attorney can do for you.

 Even though 33 states have legalized cannabis for medical or adult use, banks and financial institutions are hesitant to provide services to cannabis businesses because federal law still classifies cannabis as an illegal Schedule 1 drug under the Controlled Substances Act.